 During the 1600’s there was a plague that crossed through northern China and killed off large portions of the chicken population.
 Out of desperation (and a love of orange chicken), the people there had to find new meats to use in their orange chicken dish.
 Beef was the most common, but just about any form of meat could be used to make this coveted dish.
 Of course, the people in southern China had no trouble at all, as their chickens were unaffected.

-How To Celebrate Orange Chicken Day
+How to celebrate National Orange Chicken Day

 If you’re feeling truly adventurous you can try to make your own dish of orange chicken.
 There are a few places you can find a recipe, and if you’re fortunate a relative who’s been making it for years will be your best source.
 Don’t forget to get a heaping side of rice to go with it, and spring rolls have always gone well with it!
 Indulge yourself, there’s little in the world as wonderful as this dish!